-Architect Heavy equipment operator Civil engineer Drywall installer Contractor Electrician Surveyor Plumber RESIDENTIAL AND COMMERCIAL CONSTRUCTION PROGRAM OF STUDY
+Architect Civil engineer Contractor Surveyor Heavy equipment operator Drywall installer Electrician Plumber

+RESIDENTIAL AND COMMERCIAL CONSTRUCTION PROGRAM OF STUDY

-FUNDAMENTALS OF CONSTRUCTION - 1 credit C17H15
+FUNDAMENTALS OF CONSTRUCTION -1 credit C17H15

 Fundamentals of Construction is a foundational course in the Architecture & Construction cluster covering essential knowledge, skills, and concepts required for careers in construction.
 Upon completion of this course, proficient students will be able to describe various construction fields and outline the steps necessary to advance in specific construction careers.
 Students will be able to employ tools safely and interpret construction drawings to complete projects demonstrating proper measurement and application of mathematical concepts.
 Standards in this course also include an overview of the construction industry and an introduction to building systems and materials